 Inability to Obtain Transcripts

-- If you attended an institution within the United States, its territories/associated states, or Canada and are unable to obtain transcripts from an institution due to a financial obligation, you must indicate this when registering for the Credential Assembly Service (CAS).
-If the institution is the only undergraduate institution you attended, or if you have attended multiple undergraduate institutions and have outstanding financial obligations with all of them, a CAS Law School Report cannot be produced for you.
+- If you attended an institution within the United States, its territories/associated states, or Canada and are unable to obtain transcripts from that institution due to a financial obligation, you must indicate this when registering for CAS.
+If the institution is the only undergraduate institution you attended, or if you have attended multiple undergraduate institutions and have outstanding financial obligations with all of them, LSAC cannot produce your Law School Reports.

-If you attended an institution outside the United States, its territories, or Canada, and you have outstanding financial obligations with one or more of them, a CAS Law School Report cannot be produced for you.
+- If you attended an institution outside of the United States, its territories/associated states, or Canada and have outstanding financial obligations with one or more of them, LSAC cannot produce your Law School Reports.